All Episodes

 So you really kind of see this as a David and Goliath story, right?

-They have no ability, they've never been invaded, you know.
+They've never been invaded, you know.

-If you talk to an American, our history is not how we were invaded by Mexico, and then the Germans invaded us, and then we don't have those skills.
+If you talk to an American, our history is not how we were invaded by Mexico and then the Germans invaded us and then we don't have those skills.

 But the Vietnamese, that's their only history.

-If you're Vietnamese, you grow up with that history of, you know, great-grandfather fought the uh Chinese here, and then your great-great-grandfather fought the Mongols in that river.
+If you're Vietnamese, you grow up with that history of, you know, great-grandfather fought the Chinese here, and then your great-great-grandfather fought the Mongols in that river.

-I mean, I have a picture of a guy who was 16 years old, about this tall, and he came and he sunk five Navy ships on a river using techniques that were a thousand years old.
+I mean, I have a picture of a guy who was 16 years old, about this tall.

-The battle of the Bakdong River from 932.
+The Battle of the Bak Dong River from 932.

 And I said, you were 16, and you recreated a battle that was a thousand years old.

-And he said, Yes, Vietnam has a proud military history.
+And he said, yes, Vietnam has a proud military history.

 So that's what they know.